mathazizo/Storefont-Backend/README.md

 ## Database
+database on the standard 5432 port
+Create Databases

+We shall create the dev and test database.

+    connect to the default postgres database as the server's root user psql -U postgres In psql run the following to create a user
+        `CREATE USER shopping_user WITH PASSWORD 'password';`
+    In psql run the following to create the dev and test database `CREATE DATABASE test;`
+        `CREATE DATABASE dev;`
+    Connect to the databases and grant all privileges Grant for dev database
+            \c shopping
+            `GRANT ALL PRIVILEGES ON DATABASE dev TO shopping_user;` Grant for test database
+            \c shopping_test
+            `GRANT ALL PRIVILEGES ON DATABASE test TO shopping_user;`

-database on the standard 5432 port you can start your migration by use the following command `npm run db-up`
+you can start your migration by use the following command `npm run db-up`